bamcisnetworks/InfobloxGrid/README.md

 HttpStatus - The friendly name for the response code.
 HttpErrorReason - The HTTP reason phrase.
 Error - The error message returned from Infoblox as part of the response body, or the exception status.

+## Revision History

+### 2.0.0.1
+Implemented a "Basic" attribute to properties to enable the "BASIC" option for the -FieldsToReturn parameter on get objects.

+### 2.0.0.0
+The module has been split into two separate projects.
+The first component is an SDK library that is compatible with .NET Framework and .NET Core.
+It contains all of the models and HTTP methods to execute against the Infoblox WAPI.

+The second component is the PowerShell module that calls into the SDK.
+The whole module has been updated with the way it utilizes the cookie provided by Infoblox.
+You can now choose to do an Enter-IBXSession to set up persistent credentials, create a new session with New-IBXSession and provide it to each IBX command, or provide explicit credentials to each command.
+The persistent cookie is updated with each new call to the Grid Master.
+You can clear the persistent credentials with Exit-IBXSession.

+System.Net.Http 4.3.2, Newtonsoft.Json 10.0.2, System.Security.Cryptography.Algorithms 4.3.0, System.Security.Cryptography.Encoding 4.3.0, System.Security.Cryptography.Primitives 4.3.0, and System.Security.Cryptography.X509Certificates are bundled with the module.